Giuseppe Occhialini

-The X-ray satellite SAX was named BeppoSAX in his honour after its launch in 1996.
+The X-ray satellite SAX was named BeppoSAX in his honor after its launch in 1996.

 Biography

-His father was the physicist Raffaele Augusto Occhialini (1878–1951), a pioneer in the fields of spectroscopy and electronics theory.
-Giuseppe Paolo Stanislao Occhialini graduated at Florence in 1929.
-In 1932, he collaborated in the discovery of the positron in cosmic rays at the Cavendish Laboratory of Cambridge, under the leadership of Patrick Blackett, using cloud chambers.
+Giuseppe Paolo Stanislao Occhialini was born on 5 December 1907 in Fossombrone, Italy, and graduated from the University of Florence in 1929.
+In 1932, he collaborated in the discovery of the positron in cosmic rays in the Cavendish Laboratory at the University of Cambridge, under the leadership of Patrick Blackett, using cloud chambers.

-He returned in Italy in 1934, where he suffered from the political climate generated by fascism.
-Thus, from 1937 to 1944, following an invitation by Gleb Wataghin, he worked at the Institute of Physics of the University of São Paulo, in Brazil.
+Occhialini returned in Italy in 1934, where he suffered from the political climate generated by fascism.
+Thus, from 1937 to 1944, following an invitation by Gleb Wataghin, he worked at the Institute of Physics of the University of São Paulo in Brazil.

-In 1944 he returned to England, working at the Wills Physics Laboratory in Bristol, where he studied cosmic rays.

-In 1947, while in Bristol, he contributed to the discovery of the pion or pi-meson decay in collaboration with César Lattes, Cecil Frank Powell and Hugh Muirhead.
+In 1944, Occhialini returned to England, working in the Wills Physics Laboratory at the University of Bristol, where he studied cosmic rays.
+In 1947, while in Bristol, he contributed to the discovery of the pion or pi-meson decay in collaboration with César Lattes, Cecil Powell, and Hugh Muirhead.
 The discovery was made using the technology of the tracks on specialized photographic emulsions.
 Powell won the Nobel Prize in Physics in 1950, in large part for this work.

-He returned to Italy in 1950, teaching first in Genoa and then in the physics department at the University of Milan in 1952.
+In 1950, Occhialini returned to Italy, teaching first at the University of Genoa and then in the Physics Department at the University of Milan in 1952.

-He was a protagonist in cosmic ray research with the nuclear utilization of photographic emulsions exposed to high energy cosmic radiation, work which culminated in 1954 with the European G-Stack collaboration, that focused on the decay products of the kaons.
+Occhialini was a protagonist in cosmic ray research with the nuclear utilization of photographic emulsions exposed to high energy cosmic radiation, work which culminated in 1954 with the European G-Stack collaboration, that focused on the decay products of the kaons.
 Later on with the coming of particle accelerators, Occhialini explored that new field of research.
 He also made outstanding contributions to space physics, importantly contributing to the foundation of the European Space Agency.